 - Salt and pepper for seasoning

-- In a small bowl add the chosen meat or fish, Chinese 5 spice powder, and cornstarch.
+- In a small bowl add the chicken and beef (pork and fish can work too), Chinese 5 spice powder, and cornstarch.
 Mix well.

 - Add the sherry and combine until there are no lumps left in the cornstarch then set aside for 2 hours.

 - In the meantime chop the chilies finely and rehydrate your mushrooms (if using dried.)